Review of Hill’s Prescription Diet B/D Canine Dry Dog Food

-And lastly, the minerals listed here do not appear to be chelated.
+In addition, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
-Non-chelated minerals are usually associated with lower quality dog foods.
+Chelated minerals are usually associated with higher quality dog foods.

-Even though this is a prescription product, our review has nothing to do with the accuracy of claims made by the manufacturer as to the product’s ability to treat or cure a specific health condition.
+Although this is a prescription product, our review has nothing to do with the accuracy of claims made by the manufacturer as to the product’s ability to treat or cure a specific health condition.

-So, to find out whether or not this dog food is appropriate for your particular pet, you must consult your veterinarian.
+So, to find out whether or not this product is appropriate for your particular pet, it’s important to consult with your veterinarian.